-For the purposes of this assessment, an SOE is defined as an enterprise where the state has significant control through full, majority or significant minority ownership (OECD 2015).
+For the purposes of this assessment, an SOE is defined as an enterprise where the state has significant control through full, majority or significant minority ownership of 10% of shares or more.

 If the company is not a state-owned enterprise, this entire section should be scored N/A.